cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 ## Description

 An `ExtendedJob` allows the developer to run jobs when something interesting happens.
-It also allows the developer to store the output of the job into a `Secret`.
+It also allows the developer to store the output to a file /mnt/quarks/output.json which is transformed into a `Secret` later.
 The job started by an `ExtendedJob` is deleted automatically after it succeeds.

 There are two different kinds of `ExtendedJob`: